 ITOM 6202 (2).
 MANAGEMENT DECISION ANALYSIS.
-The purpose of this course is to help students understand how complex business problems can be analyzed, modeled and solved in an optimal manner.
-The course begins with a review of decision making under risk and uncertainty.
-Specific emphasis is then placed on the use and application of decision trees including the incorporation of utility theory.
-The course then moves on to the use and application of mathematical optimization models including linear programming, network models and integer programming.
-The final topic covered is simulation.
-Students will learn to develop spreadsheet models for making complex business decisions, as well as interpret the results of such models.
+Explores how complex business problems can be analyzed, modeled, and solved in an optimal manner.
+Reviews decision-making under risk and uncertainty; the use and application of decision trees, including the incorporation of utility theory; the use and application of mathematical optimization models, including linear programming, network models, and integer programming; and simulation.
+Students develop spreadsheet models for making complex business decisions and interpret the results of such models.

 ITOM 6203 (2).
 OPERATIONS MANAGEMENT.
-Helping students understand the fundamental concepts and techniques necessary for attaining a world-class performance in service and manufacturing operations is the main learning objective of this course.
-The course adopts a "process management" viewpoint to address a variety of strategic and operational issues.
-The course design consists of two interlinked modules: (1) process analysis, design and improvement: exercises and cases are used here to illustrate the concepts such as capacity, cycle time, bottlenecks, and theory constraints, (2) improving medium to long-term operational processes: covers topics such as inventory management, supply chain management and operations strategy.
-The course also introduces students to the way information technology is being used to reengineer and dramatically improve business processes.
+Examines the fundamental concepts and techniques necessary for attaining a world-class performance in service and manufacturing operations, using a process management viewpoint to address a variety of strategic and operational issues.
+Consists of two interlinked modules: 1) process analysis, design, and improvement with exercises and cases to illustrate concepts such as capacity, cycle time, bottlenecks, and theory constraints and 2) improving medium- to long-term operational processes, with topics such as inventory management, supply chain management, and operations strategy.
+Introduces ways information technology is being used to reengineer and dramatically improve business processes.

 ITOM 6205 (2).
 DIGITAL STRATEGY.
 Specifying an organization's vision, goals, opportunities, and initiatives in order to leverage the increasing digitalization of people, places, and things for competitive advantage entails key objectives of a digital strategy that include building deeper interactions with customers, offering more customized and personalized products and services, making more data-driven decisions, and implementing organizational models and processes that are more flexible and dynamically adjustable to changes in an organization's environment.
-The objective of this course is to provide students with both conceptual tools and an understanding of digital technology so that they can analyze and critically assess the viability of digital strategies intended to create value and competitive differentiation.
-Among the topics covered are web analytics, social media, mobile technologies, and customer coproduction.
+Provides students with both conceptual tools and an understanding of digital technology so that they can analyze and critically assess the viability of digital strategies intended to create value and competitive differentiation.
+Topics include Web analytics, social media, mobile technologies, and customer coproduction.